Oxford University Museum of Natural History: The museum today

-The museum is led by a director (currently Professor Paul Smith, formerly Head of the School of Geography, Earth and Environmental Sciences at the University of Birmingham), who succeeded Professor Jim Kennedy in 2011, and there are front of house, education, outreach, IT, library, conservation, and technical staff.
+The museum is led by a director (as of 2025, Dr Gavin J. Svenson, formerly the Curator of Invertebrate Zoology and Chief Science Officer at the Cleveland Museum of Natural History), and there are visitor experience, education, outreach, IT, library, conservation, and technical staff.

-Since 1997 the museum has benefited from external funding, from government and private sources, and undertaken a renewal of its displays.
-As well as central exhibits featuring the dodo and dinosaurs, there are sets of displays with contemporary designs but within restored Victorian cabinets, on a variety of themes: Evolution, Primates, the History of Life, Vertebrates, Invertebrates and Rocks and Minerals.
+Since 1997 the museum has benefited from external funding, from government and private sources, and undertaken a renewal of its displays which began in 2018, continuing on today (2025).
+As well as central exhibits featuring the historic skeleton parade and dinosaurs, there are sets of displays which replaced the historic Victorian cabinets, on a variety of themes: Evolution, Earth, Biodiversity, Ecosystems.
 There are also a number of popular touchable items, which include two bears, a fox, and other taxidermy.
 Additionally, there is a meteorite and large fossils and minerals.
-Visitors can also see large dinosaur reconstructions and a parade of mammal skeletons.

-A famous group of ichnites (fossilised footprints) was found in a limestone quarry at Ardley, 20 km northeast of Oxford, in 1997.
+A famous group of ichnites (fossilised footprints) was found in a limestone quarry at Ardley, 20 km northeast of Oxford, in 1997, 2024 and 2025.
 They were thought to have been made by Megalosaurus and possibly Cetiosaurus.
-There are replicas of some of these footprints, set across the front lawn of the museum.
+There are replicas of some of these footprints set across the front lawn of the museum.

 The tower of the museum is a popular nesting area for migrating swifts.
-Cameras have been installed which broadcast a live stream to a display near the main entrance.
+The colony of swifts here has been the subject of a research study since May 1947, when Elizabeth Lack and David Lack installed nest boxes in the tower.
+It is one of the longest continuous studies of a single bird species in the world, and has contributed much to our knowledge of the swift.
+Cameras have been installed which broadcast a live stream to a display near the main entrance during the summer months when the swifts are nesting.

 On March 17, 2020, the museum shut indefinitely due to the COVID-19 pandemic.
 It reopened with some restrictions on September 22, 2020.

+The Sequoiadendron giganteum tree in front of the museum was 35.7m tall in 2006.
+As "the tallest object in central Oxford", in 2024 the tree was fitted with a lightning rod to help protect it in the event of a lightning strike.